MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/get-started/quick-setup-buildings-floors.md

 ### Can I run import with only Building names?

 No. The purpose of this process is to help you associate rooms to floors & buildings.
 It requires all three columns to exist, although floor name can be empty, which results in the default "Unknown" name for the floor.
+If you only want to create buildings, use [New-Place](../powershell/new-place.md).

 ### How do I update room data like capacity or display name?